The Awakening Collective

 The Construct-Aware stage

 The Construct-Aware stage is where awakening and development begin to merge.
-Because the developmental work of this stage involves seeing through all constructs (e.g., all concepts, beliefs, thoughts, emotions, actions, etc...), self-growth and no-self realization become the same process.
-The work of awakening and self-development are now One.
+Because the developmental work of this stage involves seeing through all constructs, not just the 'self' concept (e.g., all concepts, beliefs, thoughts, emotions, actions, etc...), self-development and no-self realization become the same process.
+The work of awakening and self-development are becoming One.

-In this stage, it is clear that awakening is not something that happens to someone; it is the evolutionary impulse within every human being.
-It is seen that all paths, practices, and beliefs will eventually lead to this same nondual place because awakening has nothing to do with any of the beliefs (or concepts) that people attach to it.
+In this stage, it is clear that all paths, practices, and actions will eventually lead to the same inevitable nondual ending because awakening has nothing to do with any of the beliefs (or concepts) that people attach to it.
+Awakening is not something that happens to someone; it is the evolutionary impulse within every human being.

 Unitive Stage